Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Use cases: Customer support FAQ, content moderation, simple data extraction, basic recommendations.

-Full Model Comparison: What We’ve Tested
+Full Model Comparison: The 2026 Lineup

 Key Insights from Testing: